 Ongoing Hypothesis development¶

-Hypothesis development is managed by me, David R. MacIver.
-I am the primary author of Hypothesis.
+Hypothesis development is managed by David R. MacIver and Zac Hatfield-Dodds, respectively the first author and lead maintainer.

-However, I no longer do unpaid feature development on Hypothesis.
-My roles as leader of the project are:
+However, these roles don’t include unpaid feature development on Hypothesis.
+Our roles as leaders of the project are:

 Helping other people do feature development on Hypothesis